GAGGIUINO/gaggiuino.github.io/docs/guides/lego-component-build-guide.md

 ## Screen and SSR

-?> Wire lengths were added by request and are the length for a typical install plus a small margin.
+?> Wire lengths were added by request and are the length for a typical install in a GC or GCP plus a small margin.
 Verifying wire length in your machine is recommended.

 Measure and cut 400 mm each of 26 gauge Black, Yellow, Blue, and White wires for the screen connection.
 Cut the DuPont connectors off the screen wires, solder like colors, and cover with heat shrink so you end up with a 600 mm long screen cable.